pa11y/pa11y/README.md

     -w, --wait <ms>                the time to wait before running tests in milliseconds -d, --debug                    output debug messages
-    -S, --screen-capture <path>    a path to save a screen capture of the page to -A, --add-rule <rule>          WCAG 2.0 rules to include, a repeatable value or separated by semi-colons -h, --help                     output usage information
+    -S, --screen-capture <path>    a path to save a screen capture of the page to -A, --add-rule <rule>          WCAG 2.0 rules to include, a repeatable value or separated by semi-colons – only used by htmlcs runner
+    -h, --help                     output usage information
 ```